 Oxylabs is proud to present its first annual trend report.
 The 20 page document, compiled by Oxylabs’ Data Analysis Department, provides unique insights and analysis of web scraping behavior throughout the year 2019, for the first time offering an in-depth, behind-the-scenes look into how market players from a variety of industries carry out their data gathering operations.

-The findings of the report are based on aggregated internal data on scraping behavior of more than 500 clients, detailing the trends in use of our datacenter, residential proxies and Real-Time Crawler.
+The findings of the report are based on aggregated internal data on scraping behavior of more than 500 clients, detailing the trends in use of our datacenter, residential proxies and Real-Time Crawler (now known as Scraper APIs).
 What’s more, the report also makes forecasts as to what web data gathering trends can be expected during 2020.

 Gain a broader understanding of how some of the most prominent companies in the world engage in web scraping by downloading the full report for free.